-I wish to thank the management and staff of the AIDF for their continued commitment to the AIDF and the on-going support they have provided to our clients, the broader Diocese and to the Board.
+I wish to thank the executive and staff of the AIDF for their continued commitment to the AIDF and the on-going support they have provided to our clients, the broader Diocese and to the Board throughout the year.
+The circumstances of the pandemic meant changes in working arrangements and the staff were able to demonstrate flexibility in adapting to the new environment.